 What kind of extra goodies come with the basic pedometer (step-counting) function?

 The Fit Bit display gives you the following data each day in real time: steps taken, calories burned, floors climbed, miles traveled.
 It also has a clock for the time of day and there is a stopwatch function that may come in handy.
 After you have uploaded your daily info to the site, you can view all your stats online too.
 Just one little complaint about the display: You can’t see it in bright sunlight.

 The unit comes with a docking base that you plug into your computer via USB port.
 There is a wireless connection which automatically uploads your daily stats to the website when you walk within 15 feet of the docking base.
 Nice feature.
 When docked, it also charges the battery.
 The battery life is pretty darn good (days not hours), which is a welcome relief since I am never-endingly irritated at how short the battery life is on my cell phone and laptop.

 Fit Bit also comes with free access to their website, which offers a variety of tracking, accountability and motivation tools.
 I don’t use the food tracking feature but that’s because I had my software engineers build our own Burn The Fat meal planning software for our Burn the Fat Inner Circle members, so now I’m totally spoiled and will never need or use another piece of nutrition tracking software but our own.
-However, some people may find the Fit Bit web tools a nice value -added bonus (regular users, please feel free to leave your thoughts in the comments).
+However, some people may find the Fit Bit web tools a nice value -added bonus.

 I have heard many times that Body Bugg users are very happy customers, but they wish they didn’t have to pay a monthly fee, while Fit Bit owners are pleased to get use of the website free if they purchase the $99 device.
 There is a Premium membership for Fit Bit too, but its half the price and optional (optional enough that I didn’t even try it yet).